Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Phase diagram and superfluid response

 \subsection{Phase Diagram}

-We show the $h$-$t$ phase diagram and the temperature and magnetic field dependences of $q_0$ along the mean-field and BKT transition lines in Figs.~\ref{fig2a} \ref{fig2b}, and \ref{fig2c}.
+We show the $h$-$t$ phase diagram and the temperature and magnetic field dependences of $q_0$ along the mean-field and BKT transition lines in Figs.~\ref{fig3a} \ref{fig3b}, and \ref{fig3c}.
 The mean-field transition line looks to reproduce the clean limit of a similar model~\cite{Ilic}, indicating the correctness of numerical calculations.
-We have also confirmed that the SD coefficient just below the mean-field transition line does not change the sign, consistent with Ref.~\cite{Ilic}.
-The BKT transition temperature lies slightly lower than the mean-field transition temperature [Fig.~\ref{fig2a}].
+We have also confirmed that just below the mean-field transition line, the magnitude relation between the critical currents in the forward and backward directions along the $x_2$ axis does not change, consistent with Ref.~\cite{Ilic}.
+The BKT transition temperature lies slightly lower than the mean-field transition temperature [Fig.~\ref{fig3a}].
 The $q_0$ is also smaller at the BKT transition line than at the mean-field line.
-The $q_0$-$h$ lines, however, almost coincide with each other [Fig.~\ref{fig2c}].
-Detailed analysis of the region near the BKT transition temperatures around $t=0.6$ shows that at a fixed magnetic field $q_0$ slightly increases as the temperature decreases, and thus the $q_0$-$h$ lines at the mean-field transition and the BKT transition do not exactly overlap.
+The $q_0$-$h$ lines, however, almost coincide with each other [Fig.~\ref{fig3c}].
+Detailed analysis of the region near the BKT transition temperatures around $t=0.6$ shows that at a fixed magnetic field $q_0$ slightly increases as the temperature decreases, and thus the $q_0$-$h$ line at the mean-field transition and that at the BKT transition do not exactly overlap.
 Nevertheless, our results reflect a weak dependence of $q_0$ on temperature.
-Since the $h$ dependence of $q_0$ is significant, we can see a clear deviation in the $q_0$-$t$ lines [Fig.~\ref{fig2b}].
+Since the $h$ dependence of $q_0$ is significant, we can see a clear deviation in the $q_0$-$t$ lines [Fig.~\ref{fig3b}].

+Readers may be interested in the temperature dependence of the superfluid stiffness when the Cooper pair momentum becomes finite in the helical SC state at finite magnetic fields.
+However, as shown in Fig.~\ref{fig4}, the temperature dependence of the bare effective superfluid stiffness $J_B$ and the full renormalized superfluid stiffness $J_R$ in a finite magnetic field is qualitatively the same as those at zero magnetic field.
+This implies a weak dependence of the superfluid stiffness on the Cooper pair momentum $q_0$ near the BKT transition line.

+Here we give a comment on the phase diagram in the low-temperature region.
+In Fig.~\ref{fig3a}, we show the BKT and mean-field transition lines because the aim of this study is to clarify nonlinear transport phenomena near the BKT transition line.
+When we are interested in the low-temperature region, we should consider the stripe phase which was shown to be stable in the mean-field theory~\cite{Agterberg, Aoyama}.
+According to the renormalization group analysis for centrosymmetric systems~\cite{Berg}, the stripe phase does not melt to the helical phase but can become the so-called charge $4e$ superconducting phase, i.e., a phase without spatial modulation due to Cooper pairs but with fractional quantum vortices.
+Similar phase may appear in noncentrosymmetric superconductors at low temperatures because the stripe phase is stable there in the mean-field theory.
+It is desirable to clarify the low-temperature phase diagram of purely 2D noncentrosymmetric superconductors.

 Let us then discuss the BKT transition temperature at zero magnetic field, which is obtained as $T_{\rm c}=0.98467(5) \, T_{\rm c0}$ in our parameters.
 Although the width of the critical region defined by $ \tau_{\rm c} \equiv 1-T_{\rm c}/T_{\rm c0}$ is small $\tau_{\rm c} \approx 0.0153$, the deviation of the mean-field transition magnetic field $h_{\mathrm{mf}}(T)$ from the BKT transition magnetic field $h_{\rm c}(T)$, namely